Triple Chocolate Mousse Pie

 - 6 ounces white chocolate, coarsely chopped

-- 1½ cups heavy cream
+- 1 ½ cups heavy cream

 - Chocolate curls, optional

-- Grease an 8-inch springform pan and set aside.
-Preheat oven to 350º.
+- Grease an 8-inch springform pan and set it aside.

 - Make chocolate mousse by placing the semisweet chocolate and ¼ cup of the cream into a heatproof bowl.
 Microwave gently, stopping and stirring at 30-second increments until smooth and melted.